bmshema/Baseline-WiFi-Scripts/README.md

   - Browser
   - MDNS

 ### twoPlaces.sh:
 Takes input from packet captures collected from two separate locations and identifies MAC addresses present at both locations.
 Resulting output is in bothplaces.txt numbered by how many locations a MAC address was present in

 ### regretfulRaven.sh:
-Takes input for network SSID and hashcat mode 22000 file executes a mask attack with Hashcat to exploit Netgear AT&T hotspot default credentials.
+Takes input for network SSID and hashcat mode 22000 file and executes a mask attack with Hashcat to exploit Netgear AT&T hotspot default credentials.